 When you’re sexually active, but don’t want to become pregnant, it’s necessary to look into different types of contraception (birth control).
-At Capital Women’s Care - Bethesda, the professional and friendly team -- including Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Morgan Wilkerson, PA-C, and Nurse-Midwife Kimberly Severn -- help you determine the best type of contraception for you.
+At Capital Women’s Care - Bethesda, the professional and friendly team -- including Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Kimberly Severn, CNM and Morgan Wilkerson, PA-C, -- help you determine the best type of contraception for you.
 If you live in or near Bethesda, Maryland and need pregnancy prevention, it’s time to call the office and schedule your consultation.

 Contraception helps you prevent unintended pregnancies.
 It’s not foolproof, but when used appropriately and consistently, it’s up to 99% effective.

 Contraception, which is also called birth control, comes in various forms.
 Some contraception creates a barrier to block the sperm and egg from meeting, while others stop ovulation from occurring.
 There are both reversible and permanent contraception choices.

 Anyone who is sexually active but doesn’t want to become pregnant should use contraception, even in a monogamous relationship.
 Your gynecologist can help you determine which kind of contraception is best for you and your needs, depending on your age, your health, and how many sexual partners you have.

 At Capital Women’s Care - Bethesda, the team offers a variety of contraception methods.
 They vary in effectiveness, safety, and benefits.
 Depending on your needs, and whether or not you want to have children in the future, your doctor may recommend: